jimsynz/faye-rails/README.md

 # Heroku Add-on

-If you're planning on running Faye on Heroku you're probably goingt to have a bad time.
+If you're planning on running Faye on Heroku you're probably going to have a bad time.
 Take a look at [MessageRocket](https://messagerocket.co/) as an alternative, and help support the author to maintain more great open source projects.

 # Embedded server